The Kashmir Conflict-

 modern American Intelligence.[24]
 Therefore British secret opposition to

-shows that it was British pressure resulted to topple Sheikh Abdullah’s
+shows that it was British pressure that resulted to topple Sheikh Abdullah’s

-Government on the same pretext that three of his Ministers were known communist
+Government on the same pretext that three of his Ministers were known communists

 and he himself was too, was suspected of a communist inclination.
 This

-American.
-This is the hall mark of British way-of-doing-things.
+Americans.
+This is the hallmark of the British way-of-doing things.

-not the answer to the problem except transfer of power from London to Delhi and
+not the answer to the problem except for the transfer of power from London to Delhi and

 Karachi.
 Leaving unsolved the national questions in British India and dividing